aws-samples/aws-lambda-smb-shares/README.md

-## Integrating AWS Lambda with SMB file shares!
+## Integrating AWS Lambda with SMB file shares
 ### Prerequisites
 •	AWS credentials that provide the necessary permissions to create the resources.
 This example uses admin credentials.